tomerlichtash/mels-loop/public/content/docs/mels-hack/index.en.md

 ### Reconstructing the Hack...

 Obviously, once we rule out Nather's code flow, all options are on the table, including the possiblity that the whole thing is made up.
 However, it's interesting to speculate about possible scenarios that resemble the one described in The Story of Mel.
-The article and discussion linked above provide some ideas, but they all fail to comply with some constraint we've established.
+The article and discussion linked above provide some ideas, but they all fail to comply with the constraints we've established.

-It turns out that the architecture of the RPC-4000 does provide for one code layout which would accomplish the feat by using an overflow.
+It turns out that the architecture of the RPC-4000 does provide for a code layout which would accomplish the feat by using an overflow.
 Using our simplified bit layout, let's assume that the instruction, at some point, reaches the value:

             0111111CCC
         MSB <----------> LSB

 In this diagram, the opcode doesn't matter, it can be any part of the program logic.
-The address of the next instruction is 111, so that's where the next step of the loop is located.
-The data address is also 111, which doesn't pose a problem: The instruction may not even need an operand, or the value in the 111 address is commensurate with the program logic.
-Now, when we try to increment the data address by 1 (adding 1000), the "overflow" of the field zeroes out the `(A)` and `(N)` fields, yielding:
+The address of the next instruction is `111`, so that's where the next step of the loop is located.
+The data address is also `111`, which doesn't pose a problem: The instruction may not even need an operand, or the value in the `111` address is commensurate with the program logic.
+Now, when we try to increment the data address by `1` (adding `1000`), the "overflow" of the field zeroes out the `(A)` and `(N)` fields, yielding:

             1000000CCC
         MSB <----------> LSB

 Which would make the program jump to address 0, just as Ed Nather wrote.
-In this scenario, I set the index register bit to 0, so that it would toggle to 1 following the address overflow.
-This toggle may be the origin of Nather's recollection of seeing the bit on.
+In this scenario, I the index register bit is set to `0`, so that it would toggle to `1` following the address overflow.
+This toggle may be the origin of Nather's recollection of seeing the bit turned on for no apparent reason.

 ### ...A Less Romantic Alternative